The 10 Most Effective Methods to Reduce Manufacturing Costs

 The first step to eliminating quality costs involves designing in quality.
 This method assures high quality and reliability by design of the product, preventing costly errors, defects, reworks and overhead demands.
 Designing in quality requires a significant amount of planning and preparation.
 Simplifying designs, taking past quality problems into consideration, automating processes and thoroughly documenting every step of the design are all steps to reduce quality cost.

-In addition, quality costs can be reduced by rationalizing products.
+In addition, rationalizing products is a way to reduce quality costs.
 Rationalizing away unusual, low-profit and low-volume products raises net factory quality.
 Thus avoids wasting quality resources on inherently lower quality products.

 Total cost measurement focuses on calculating the total cost savings to encourage and support continual savings.